Creating flag variations

-When you delete a variation, custom rules that return that variation are also deleted.
+When you delete a variation, individual targeting and custom rules that return that variation are also deleted.
 If a custom rule has a percentage rollout, the rollout for that variation is set to zero.
 If the default rule returns the deleted variation, it will change to return the default off value instead.

 LaunchDarkly allows you to delete variations that are designated to be served when targeting is off.
 Make sure that your application is able to handle a null value when targeting is off in case this happens.

 When you create a feature flag, some of its values are designated as defaults.
 A flag's default values are the values that are served when a flag is on or off, unless you specify otherwise.
 The default value when a flag is On can be either a single variation or a rollout.
 The default value when a flag is Off can be only a single variation.

 true set as its default rule when on and

 false set as its default off variation.
 A multivariate flag could have

 variation 2 set as its default rule when on and